 Daddy Down, One Dose of Sleep Needed.
 Stat.

-After his 2 weeks of paternity flew by I always tried to maximise the sleep he got so he could run function at work and keep bringing home the bread.
-Example, I would
+After his 2 weeks of paternity flew by I always tried to maximise the sleep he got so he could function at work and bring the money in.
+I’m talking about little things like

-- be the one going in to soothe the little one in the nursery every time he woke.
+- going to soothe the little one in the nursery every time he woke.
 Which was and still is way too often

-- sleep in the nursery on the spare bed so I could pick Baby E up before he yelled the roof down
+- sleeping in the spare bed that’s in the nursery so I could quickly attend to Baby E up before he yelled the roof down

-- feed him at every beck and call (son not husband)
+- feeding at every beck and call (son not husband)

-- Get up with him at the wee hours so his chatter wouldn’t wake everyone up
+- getting up with Baby at the wee hours so his chatter wouldn’t wake everyone up

-These weren’t really sustainable if I wanted to spend anytime at all with my husband so we progressed to starting off in the same bed then around midnight, which would be at least his 2 or 3rd wake, I’d stay in the nursery till morning.
+It wasn’t really sustainable if I wanted to spend anytime at all with my husband so we progressed to starting off in the same bed then around midnight, which would be at least his 2 or 3rd wake, I’d move to the nursery till morning.
 This merely strengthened Baby E’s dependence on me for comfort.
 Next step was to spend the whole night in my marital bed.
 After the first night the novelty wore off as the numerous trips to the nursery was exhausting.
 I have to actually have my eyes open to get there safely.
 This was so different from just rolling over and attaching a child to my chest.
 However, we are all getting much less sleep as daddy tends to wake up too when little one wakes.

 The sleep deprivation was slowly taking its toll on him until fateful day where he slumped on the sofa and murmured: